markusenglund/react-switch/README.md

 ## API

-If you provide any of the following props, they have to be either 3-digit or 6-digit hex-colors:
-**offColor, onColor, offHandleColor,** and **onHandleColor.** This is because this library calculates intermediate color values based on the hex-color strings.

-Examples of valid colors: '#abc', '#123456'

-(**These will NOT work**) Examples of *invalid* colors: 'red', 'rgb(0,0,0)'

 | Prop | Type | Default | Description |
 | ---- |----- | ------- | ----------- |
 | checked | bool | **Required** | If true, the switch is set to checked.
 If false, it is not checked. |